AFreeChameleon/flute/README.md

 # Flute
 A lightweight, modular and simple library for generating tables and formatting text in the terminal.

+This package was designed with simplicity and control over utility.

+Works on:
+- Windows
+- Macos
+- Linux
+- FreeBSD

+## Installation & Usage

 ## Tables
-Tables were designed with simplicity in mind and having control over utility.

 To get started, make a struct with every property being a string, this will be your row layout.
 ```
 const Row = struct {